 Once the kids have completed the book simply cut out the pages.
 If you have a paper trimmer, that would be much quicker than scissors.

 There are several ways you could attach the book.
 You don't even need to cut the white pages out.
 It is for this reason that I have designed the pages facing each other.
 However, I wanted to add some extra colour with paper and embellishments.
 Keep reading for what we did!

 Fold a piece of coloured paper in half and then fold back flat.
 Glue the first page of your book on the right-hand side.
 Flip the page over and glue the second page on the left-hand side of the coloured paper.

 As you scroll through the images below (or watch the above video) you will need to repeat the above step.
-Getting another piece of coloured paper, glueing the next page onto the right side.
+Getting another piece of coloured paper, and glueing the next page onto the right side.
 Then flip it over to glue the following page.
-It sounds like a difficult process to read about but once you’re assembling the pages and watching the video you will see it is pretty simple.
+It sounds like a difficult process to read about but once you're assembling the pages and watching the video you will see it is pretty simple.

 Once you get to the middle of the book, the “I am so happy when my mum” page, you no longer need to add additional coloured pages.
 Now you can begin glueing the remaining pages to the blank pages you were making.

 Below is an image of how the book should be coming together.
 All you need to do now is to staple it.
 I then used some patterned washi tape to run down the staples on each side just to avoid little (or big!) hands getting hurt on the staples.